 Trip Duration

 Longer trips cost more to insure, though the premium increase for domestic trips is typically modest.
-A two-week NZ road trip will cost slightly more than a long weekend getaway.
+A two-week road trip through Tasmania will cost slightly more than a long weekend getaway to the Gold Coast.

 ๐Ÿ”๏ธ